vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Publish-PasswordRotationPolicy.md

 ## Synopsis

-Publishes the password rotation settings for accounts managed by SDDC Manager based on the resource type for a specified workload domain.
+Publishes the credential password rotation settings for credentials managed by SDDC Manager based on the resource type for a specified workload domain.

 ## Syntax